Lattice Boltzmann Method for Electromagnetic Wave Scattering: Conclusion

 \section{Conclusion}

-In this work, we have demonstrated the applicability of the lattice Boltzmann method (LBM) to electromagnetic wave scattering across canonical and non-canonical geometries.
-The method was validated against analytical and semi-analytical benchmarks over a broad range of size parameters, covering the Rayleigh, Mie, and geometric optics regimes.
-For PEC and dielectric circular cylinders, size parameters ranging from $0.125$ to $314$ were investigated, while for dielectric hexagonal cylinders the range was $0.628$ to $62.83$, and for dielectric spheres it was $0.125$ to $31.42$.
-In all cases, excellent agreement was obtained between LBM and reference solutions.
+In this work, we have demonstrated the applicability of the LBM to electromagnetic wave scattering from both canonical and non-canonical geometries.
+The method was validated against analytical and semi-analytical benchmarks over a range of size-to-wavelength ratios and dielectric constants.
+For two-dimensional configurations, including PEC and dielectric circular cylinders as well as dielectric hexagonal cylinders, results were presented for $a/\lambda$ ranging from $0.1$ to $10$.

-We further examined high-permittivity cases for circular dielectric cylinders, with dielectric constant values as large as $\varepsilon_r = 20$.
-The close agreement between LBM and analytical solutions in these cases demonstrates that the method remains accurate and robust even under strong dielectric contrasts.
-For hexagonal cylinders, results were benchmarked against the Discretized Mie-Formalism (DMF), showing that LBM successfully captures the strong diffraction and edge effects associated with sharp geometrical features.
-Finally, three-dimensional simulations of dielectric spheres confirmed close correspondence between LBM and exact Mie theory, establishing the reliability of LBM for full 3D scattering problems.

-This work represents a systematic benchmarking of LBM for electromagnetic scattering, covering a wide range of size parameters and dielectric constants.
-In future, this framework can be compared directly with established numerical methods such as FDTD, FEM, and DDA, not only in terms of accuracy but also in computational efficiency.
-Further improvements should also address boundary conditions: the implementation of a total-field/scattered-field (TF/SF) formulation and advanced absorbing boundary layers (analogous to perfectly matched layers in FDTD) will be crucial for ensuring accurate radiation conditions.
-Moreover, rigorous treatment of material absorption will be essential for simulating more realistic scattering scenarios.
-It should also be noted that the reported computation times are indicative rather than absolute benchmarks, since simulations were performed on different machines with varying numbers of parallel threads.

-Overall, this study provides the first systematic validation of LBM across one-, two-, and three-dimensional electromagnetic scattering benchmarks, demonstrating its robustness as a general-purpose solver and highlighting its strong potential to complement or rival conventional methods such as FDTD, FEM, and DDA.
-Given its locality, parallel scalability, and compatibility with structured lattices, the LBM framework has strong potential for future extensions to dispersive, anisotropic, and absorbing media relevant to photonic and atmospheric scattering problems.
+High-permittivity cases for dielectric circular cylinders, with $\varepsilon_r$ up to $20$, were also examined.
+The results show that the LBM remains accurate for strong dielectric contrasts within the range considered.
+For hexagonal cylinders, comparisons with the DMF demonstrate that diffraction and edge effects associated with sharp geometrical features are well captured.
+For dielectric spheres, good agreement is obtained for small and moderate size-to-wavelength ratios, while larger values of $a/\lambda$ lead to increasing discrepancies due to resolution limitations in three-dimensional simulations.
+These discrepancies reflect the significantly higher spatial resolution required to resolve electromagnetic fields in three dimensions, resulting in increased computational cost.